 And it goes on – cat calls from a thousand voices.

-All day.
 And all night.
 Until you shut your door

 “Hola Amigo!”
 “Hey, remember me on the boat?””Special price today – come look.
 No pressure …”

 When people think Egypt they think pyramids, the Nile, ancient temples.

 And the southern city of Luxor – ancient Thebes – has two out three.
 Not bad.

 But what Luxor also really excels in … is bullshit.